Discover all the tax services we offer

 If you do not meet the standards for residency in South Korea, you will be considered a non-resident for tax purposes.

 In South Korea, income is taxed at progressive rates.
-As mentioned above, residents are generally taxed on their worldwide income, while non-residents are taxed on only their South Korea-source income.
+As mentioned above, residents are generally taxed on their worldwide income, while non-residents are taxed on only their South Korean-source income.
 However, the tax rates for both categories are the same.

-See the table below for the current South Korean income tax rates.
+See the table below for the current 2024 South Korean income tax rates.
 (All amounts are given in KRW.)

 South Korea Income Tax Rates